What Is A Motorized Personal Watercraft?

-To help protect Sanctuary habitats and sensitive marine life, it is unlawful for any person to operate motorized personal watercraft except within five designated zones and access routes (click here for a map) within the Sanctuary.These zones and access routes have been established by federal regulation (15 CFR, 922.132(a)(7)).
+To help protect Sanctuary habitats and sensitive marine life, it is unlawful for any person to operate motorized personal watercraft except within five designated zones and access routes (map) established by federal regulation (15 CFR, 922.132(a)(7)).
 Motorized personal watercraft may launch only within the identified harbors and must proceed directly to the operating zone outside each harbor through the specified access route.
 Zone boundaries are marked by buoys and navigation aids.
 Zone 5 at the Mavericks surf break in Half Moon Bay is only open when official High Surf Warnings are in effect for San Mateo County during the months of December, January, and February.
-For more information about the Mavericks zone, click here.
+More information about the Mavericks zone.

 Protect Sensitive Shorelines

 From wave-swept beaches and lush kelp forests to tranquil estuaries, the Sanctuary's near-shore habitats are fragile and full of life.
 The watercraft operating zones are designed to provide special protection for these areas.
 Stay within the zones and access routes at all times, and launch and return to shore only within the designated harbors.